Shovelnose guitarfish: Distribution and geographical range

-It becomes mature at an estimated seven to eight years old.
-Males are between 90 and 100 cm long, while females are around 99 cm at that age.
-The ray can live up to 11 years, and full-grown sizes are around 120 cm for males, and females reach 137 cm.
-They range from central California south to the Gulf of California.
+Females migrate to southern California and Baja in spring to spawn and give birth in the early summer months.
+Males join them to mate soon thereafter, and they will leave the area together.
+Studies conducted on shovelnose guitarfish in the Gulf of California and the Pacific coast of Baja California have found morphometric variations in the rays.
 Morphological and genetic variations occur in the mitochondrial DNA in those found in the Gulf of California, evidencing their isolation from the rest.
-Because of this, the conservation of this species must be carefully managed to preserve the biological diversity.
-The shovelnose is considered to be a primitively developed ray, with many features of both sharks and rays.Rhinobatos productus has magnetic particles in its vestibular receptors, and the magnetic particles believed to be exogenous in origin.
+Rhinobatos productus has magnetic particles in its vestibular receptors, and the magnetic particles are believed to be exogenous in origin.
 The magnetic particles' spatial arrangement may aid in the sensitivity of the receptors to movements.